nikita0527/techfolios.github.io/quickstart.md

 # 2. Configure template

 In this step, you'll make a personal copy of the TechFolio template and configure it to be displayed as your portfolio.
+Here's a three minute video illustrating the steps:

+{% include youtube.html id="KGrNQSZVcEc" %}

 **A.** Go to [https://github.com/techfolios/template](https://github.com/techfolios/template).